 In the mid-to-late 1980s, computers revolutionized the mileage log book.
 Many organizations began storing mileage in spreadsheets like Microsoft Excel.
-Recording mileage remained a time-consuming process because it still involved keeping a separate log and inputting data each week or month into the spreadsheet.
-However, spreadsheets saved time by automating the arithmetic and brought the convenience of electronic record-keeping.
+Recording mileage remained time-consuming because it still involved keeping a separate log and inputting data each week or month into the spreadsheet.
+However, spreadsheets added convenience by automating the arithmetic and allowing electronic record-keeping.

-In the early 2000's mileage logs evolved again.
-Companies adopted specific programs to track and reimburse the employee.
+In the early 2000s companies adopted new software to track and reimburse expenses.
 Some of these

-Integration between technologies accelerated in the 2010s.
-Several companies began developing mobile apps to store and calculate mileage.
-Some of these apps continued to rely on Google Maps and manual inputs, but others have emerged that use GPS tracking to automatically calculate and record mileage.
-All the driver has to do is press “Play” on his or her smartphone.
+Integration accelerated in the 2010s as mobile apps emerged to store and calculate mileage.
+Some of these apps continue to rely on Google Maps and manual inputs, but others use GPS tracking to automatically calculate and record mileage.
+All the driver has to do is press “Play” on a smartphone or tablet.

-Many companies, however, have yet to adopt these integrated mileage platforms.
+Many companies have yet to adopt these integrated mileage platforms.
 This matters.
 A lot.
-To understand why let’s look at each of the available mileage capture methods and consider their possible impacts on an organization.
+To understand why, let’s look at each of the available mileage capture methods and consider their possible impacts on an organization.

-As you can see, the older methods tend to tie employees up with redundant, time-consuming administrative tasks and create loopholes that make it nearly impossible for management to control costs.
-However, many organizations have been slow to adopt newer technologies that streamline the mileage capture process.
-Employees don’t like to be tracked or feel that “Big Brother” is watching over their shoulder.
-Many organizations have worked hard to build trust with employees and are understandably hesitant to sacrifice trust for higher cost control.
+The older methods involve redundant, time-consuming administrative tasks and create loopholes that make it nearly impossible to control costs.
+However, many organizations have been slow to adopt more efficient mileage capture systems.
+Employees don’t like to be tracked or feel that “Big Brother” is watching.
+Their employers have worked hard to build trust and are hesitant to sacrifice trust for higher cost control.

-No approach has achieved perfection, but when you consider the consequences of sticking with one of the older processes that involve self-reported mileage, you find that concerns with the latest technology pale in comparison.
+No approach has achieved perfection, but when you consider the consequences of sticking with older processes that involve self-reported mileage, you find that concerns with the latest technology pale in comparison.